fabiocozzolino/fabiocozzolino.github.io/_posts/2022-02-23-deploy-blazor-webassembly-aws-elastic-beanstalk.md

   <img src="/assets/img/blazoraws3.png" alt="Create a new environment">
 </p>

-and finally, after setting the name, we need to set the _.NET on Windows Server_ platform and then we can click on _Create environment_ button at the bottom of the page:
+and finally, after setting the name, we need to set the _.NET on Windows Server_ platform:

 <p align="center">
   <img src="/assets/img/blazoraws5.png" alt="Create a new environment">
 </p>

-Be sure to keep selected _Sample application_ on _Application code_, this will be a good starting point to have a preconfigured environment.
+Be sure to keep selected _Sample application_ on _Application code_, this will be a good starting point to have a preconfigured environment, and then click on _Create environment_ button at the bottom of the page.
 After few minutes, the environment is ready and we can go with the next step: build the pipeline.

 # Build with AWS CodePipeline
 With _CodePipeline_ you can create your own build pipeline on AWS, getting the source from GitHub and deploy all the artifacts to Elastic Beanstalk.
 So, now go to the CodePipeline and click on _Create pipeline_ button.